OpenTechSchool/python-data-intro/core/strings.md

 ### Tip

 Python actually has a built-in module called [pprint](http://docs.python.org/3/library/pprint.html) to make it easy to pretty-print things.
+You can use it like:

+    from pprint import pprint
+    pprint(some_dictionary)

 Try it out with your program if you like!

 ### Sneakier Tip